SilverDove/MyMoviesAndCO/README.md

  ![](https://github.com/SilverDove/MyMoviesAndCO/blob/master/ScreenShot_MyMovies%26Co/DetailsMovie_Watched.png)

  * **Remove from the watchlist:** To remove a movie from the watchlist, the user need to click on the icon at the top right of the screen.
 Then, the icon changes to indicate that the movie is not in the watchlist.
-Moreover, a toast appear during few seconds and the watched/unwatched option disapears.
+Moreover, a toast appears during few seconds and the watched/unwatched option disapears.

  ![](https://github.com/SilverDove/MyMoviesAndCO/blob/master/ScreenShot_MyMovies%26Co/DetailsMovie_Remove.png)

  ### Watchlist
  This page contains the movies the user wants to watched or already watched.
-The user can filter the list by using the searchBar or using the navigation at the top right corner (all, watched, unwatched).Of course, the user can access to the details of each movie.
+The user can filter the list by using the searchBar or the navigation at the top right corner (all, watched, unwatched).
+Of course, the user can access to the details of each movie.
 This page is the only one that can be accessible offline.

- * **Navigation:** The user can filter the list by displaying all the movies , watched movies or unwatched movies.
+ * **Navigation:** The user can filter the list by displaying all the movies , the watched movies or the unwatched movies.

  ![](https://github.com/SilverDove/MyMoviesAndCO/blob/master/ScreenShot_MyMovies%26Co/Watchlist_Navigation.png)